NLESC-JCER/cpp2wasm/README.md

 ### React component

 To render the React application we need a HTML tag as a container.
-We will give it the identifier `root` which will use later when we implement the React application in the `app.js` file.
+We will give it the identifier `container` which will use later when we implement the React application in the `app.js` file.

 ```{.html file=src/js/example-app.html}